Meet our Leadership Team

 DAVID B. BYRD, MANAGING DIRECTOR

-David B. Byrd's career in the professional regional theatre has spanned 20 years with his most recent position as the Managing Director of Virginia Stage Company, Southeastern Virginia’s largest producing theatre.
-As the chief operating officer of one of the region’s most respected arts organizations, David guides the organization’s fundraising, marketing and operations functions in addition to stewarding use and care of the historic venue.
-A passion for placemaking, thoughtful community engagement, arts advocacy and coalition-building have made him a sought-after collaborator throughout the region.
-His commitment to equity, diversity, access, and inclusion is steadfast, with appointments to anti-racism working groups and other related posts in academia and the non-profit sector.
+David B. Byrd (he/him) was named Goodspeed Musicals’ first Managing Director in early 2021.
+No stranger to Connecticut, David has held leadership positions at Yale Repertory Theater, Westport Country Playhouse, and the Dwight/Edgewood Project in New Haven.
+With a career in the professional regional theatre spanning 20 years, he most recently served as the Managing Director of Virginia Stage Company, Southeastern Virginia’s largest producing theatre.
+A passion for placemaking, thoughtful community engagement, arts advocacy and coalition-building have made him a sought-after collaborator.
+His commitment to inclusion, diversity, equity and access is steadfast, with appointments to anti-racism working groups and other related posts in academia and the non-profit sector.